|An old Telegraph machine.|

 |Toy trains on display at the museum.|

 As always, I’m hesitant about going to a doctor.
-If it weren’t for the necessity of doing so, I’d continue on in this lengthy recovery period of this gastrointestinal thing.
-It’s not totally gone and, I’ve come to the conclusion, this may be a chronic reality of my long-term health.
+If it weren’t for the necessity of doing so, I’d continue in this lengthy recovery period of this gastrointestinal thing.
+It’s not gone, and, I’ve concluded, this may be a chronic reality of my long-term health.

 |Miscellaneous railroad equipment.|

-I’d already seen three doctors in Australia for this condition and am now convinced I’m like many of seniors throughout the world with a stomach problem that requires mindfulness about what, when and how much is eaten and drank.
+I’d already seen three doctors in Australia for this condition and am now convinced I’m like many seniors worldwide with a stomach problem that requires mindfulness about what, when, and how much is eaten and drank.

 |More odds and ends.|

 Thus, like many of you, I’m re-framing my thinking to accept this reality and maintain the positive outlook that has been my “m.o.” all these years.
-By no means, has this condition prevented Tom and me from having a wonderful time each and every day.
+By no means has this condition prevented Tom and me from having a wonderful time every day?
 We all have aspects of our lives we must learn to accept.